cider-security-research/cicd-goat/Readme.md

 ## Usage
 ### Instructions
-* **!!!SPOILER ALERT!!!** Don't browse the repositories files before solving the challenges as they contain spoilers.
+* **!!!SPOILER ALERT!!!** Don't browse the repository files before solving the challenges as they contain spoilers.
 * To configure your git client for accessing private repositories we suggest cloning using the http url.
 * In each challenge, find the flag - in the format of flag# (e.g flag2), or another format if mentioned specifically.
 Could be credential, file, etc.
 * Insert the flag on CTFd and find out if you got it right.